 To date, a limited number of resellers, distributors and other customers have accounted for a significant portion of our revenue.
 If any of our large customers stop or delay purchases, our revenue and profitability would be adversely affected.
 For example, in the quarter ended March 31, 2002 two customers accounted for 14% and 13%, respectively, of our net revenue.
 Our expense levels are based on our expectations as to future revenue and to a large extent are fixed in the short term, so a substantial reduction or delay in sales of our products to a significant reseller, distributor or other customer could harm our business, operating results and financial condition.
-Although our largest customers may vary from period-to-period, we anticipate that our operating results for any given period will continue to depend to a significant extent on large orders from a relatively small number of customers, particularly in view of the high per unit sales price of our products and the length of our sales cycles.
+Although our large orders from a relatively small number of customers, particularly in view of the high per unit sales price of our products and the length of our sales cycles.